 - Cashew nuts: Choose raw, unsalted ones for the best texture and flavor.
 You can substitute it with cashew butter(no soaking is needed).

 - Lime juice: Fresh lime juice is always the best option.
+You can substitute with lemon juice.

 - Apple cider vinegar: Choose organic apple cider vinegar for the best taste.